 To see what I do, please use the ‘Triple Bar’ at top right to go to my ‘Top Ten’, my ‘Blog’, or my ‘Galleries’.
 You will also find my Galleries at the bottom of this page.

-I aim to be an original nature photographer; to be challenging, original and distinctive, producing abstract art based on detailed Nature photography
+I aim to be an original nature photographer; I want to be challenging, original and distinctive, producing abstract art based on detailed Nature photographs.

 Human Beings Have Created A Problem

-Human beings have dis-engaged from Nature; we are close to destroying it.
+Human beings are close to destroying Nature.
 But it is our only lifeline.
 If we are to survive we need to reverse the trend.
 Everyone must contribute.
-For their part, Artists must insist that Nature is the source of all Art.
+Artists must insist that Nature is the source of all Art.
 It must not be lost.